Chmod351/e-learning-platform/README.md

 - Now, you need to create a `.env` file in the root of your local project, and now paste this:
   `MONGO=mongodb+srv://username:password@cluster0.hfisa.mongodb.net/?retryWrites=true&w=majority`
   (Remember to change`username` and `password` with yours credentials).
-- Now open a terminal and run `npm run dev` to build your Ts application run `npm rn build` .
+- Now open a terminal and run `npm run dev` to build your Ts application run `npm run build` .

 ## Endpoints: